Oba Lamidi Adeyemi III, the Alaafin of Oyo has

 You need to install Flash Player to play this content.

-"We have no other choice - our priority is to secure the electoral process," she says.
+Media caption' Elections will happen this year ' - C A R interim President"We have no other choice - our priority is to secure the electoral process," she says.

 "When the time comes, we shall see if we are really able to go ahead."